-- Selector Insight is a 45-55 minute assessment that will provide an objective indication of: - $\circ \quad \text{How you relate to others} \\$ - $\circ \quad \text{How you go about your work} \\$ - \circ $\;$ What is important to you in your job $\;$ - Your reasoning abilities - Your reactions when put under stress - It is important to be as honest as possible when answering questions. - The questionnaire requires you to answer all questions. - You will not be penalized for guessing where you are unsure of the correct answer during the abilities section. - It is a good idea to have a pen and paper available to help work out problem
+- Selector Insight is a 1 hour assessment that will provide an objective indication of: - How you relate to others - \circ $\;$ How you go about your work - What is important to you in your job - Your reasoning abilities - Your reactions when put under stress - It is important to be as honest as possible when answering questions. - The questionnaire requires you to answer all questions. - You will not be penalized for guessing where you are unsure of the correct answer during the abilities section. - It is a good idea to have a pen and paper available to help work out problems.